lervag/vimtex/DOCUMENTATION.md

 This directory includes all glyphs like α and β.

 ### context
+The single file (`cite.vim`) is used for the `vimtex-context-citation` part.
+[Here's](https://github.com/lervag/vimtex/pull/1961#issuecomment-795476750) a more detailed description of what it does and what's it's used for.

 ### fold
 This directory takes care of folding your `tex` document like this: